redbilledpanda/redbilledpanda.github.io/docs/_posts/2023-03-07-My-first-post-on-this-new-site.markdown

 ## Testing the setup

 ### Retrieving information from the vcenter server
-We'll test our setup with a small python script that [lists all VMs](https://github.com/redbilledpanda/VMWareHomeLab_Files/blob/ab946727daee34ef40c54596bcf5f71c17a46fad/listVMs.py) on the Vcenter Server Appliance (henceforth referred to as vcsa).
-(Install pyvmomi)[https://pypi.org/project/pyvmomi/], preferably in a virtualenv if you don't want to have it installed system-wide.
+We'll test our setup with a small python script that [lists all VMs](https://github.com/redbilledpanda/VMWareHomeLab_Files/blob/main/listVMs.py) on the Vcenter Server Appliance (henceforth referred to as vcsa).
+[Install pyvmomi](https://pypi.org/project/pyvmomi/), preferably in a virtualenv if you don't want to have it installed system-wide.

 Once done, run the script like so: `python.exe .\listVMs.py ${vcsaHostIp} pyvmomi@vsphere.local ${SSO Password} 443`.
 It will print the name(s) of VMs and the datacenter(s).
 In my case here, I have just one VM, which is the vcsa VM and a single datacenter.